-Parrots can become sexually attracted to their owners without same-species, opposite-sex companions.
+Parrots can grow attracted to their owners without same-species, opposite-sex avian companions.

-The parrot will regurgitate food on you, which signifies it sees you as its mate and has fallen in love with you.
-This usually happens in the spring when the breeding season commences.
+The parrot regurgitates food on you, which signifies that it sees you as its mate.
+This usually happens in the spring, when the breeding season commences.

-Sexually frustrated parrots who want to mate may pluck their feathers, rub their vents against owners, and become aggressive toward rival humans and animals.
+Sexually frustrated parrots who want to mate may pluck their feathers, rub their vents against owners, and become hostile toward rivals.

 In captivity, life is slightly different for breeding parrots, as there may not be other birds for company.
-Instead, they imprint on their owners during the mating season, craving their attention.
+Instead, they’ll imprint on their owners during the mating season, craving their attention.

-As explained by The Proceedings of the International Aviculturists Society Convention, dependent parrots that over-bond with their owners are more likely to become sexually attracted to them.
+According to The Proceedings of the International Aviculturists Society Convention, dependent parrots that over-bond with their owners are more likely to become attracted to them.

-If the parrot sees you as its mate and is attracted to you, you must take steps to discourage this behavior.
+If the parrot sees you as its mate, you must discourage this behavior.

 Most parrots reach sexual maturity between the ages of 1 and 4.
 Unfortunately, some parrots start displaying unwanted signs of attraction that make their owners uncomfortable.